sayaamirul/sleepi/README.md

 #How To Use

 - Edit migrations config on phinx.yml file
-- Edit database settings on app/database.php
+- Create database settings file on "app/" (just copy code form database.php.dist filr & fit it to your db config)
 - Create Your routes on app/routes.php
+- Enjoy it !